keaton-freude/nimble-logging/README.md

 The debugger will automatically attach in `one-shot` mode and `watch` mode.

 Watch mode allows you to re-launch and re-attach the debugger whenever file changes are made.

+## End-to-end tests with karma

+You can run the karma tests with:

+-   One Shot: Run: `npm run browser-test`
+-   Watch: Run: `npm run browser-test:watch`